clj-python/libpython-clj/docs/new-to-clojure.md

 One thing to be sure of, regardless of IDE, is to use some form of [structural editing](https://shaunlebron.github.io/parinfer/).
-All the better IDE's have it; all the IDE's listed here have it, and I personally really struggle without it.
+All the better IDEs have it; all the IDEs listed here have it, and I personally really struggle without it.
 When I have a form of [structure editing](https://wikemacs.org/wiki/Paredit-mode), however, I can move code around much faster than I can in Java, Python, or C++.
 This is another benefit of the homoiconicity we spoke earlier in that we can transform the program easily